saddle-finance/saddle-docs/README.md

-# About Saddle
+# Introduction to Saddle

-## Saddle 101

 Saddle is an automated market maker (AMM) designed to enable efficient trading between pegged value crypto assets.
-Saddle is launching with a tokenized bitcoin pool, allowing users to trade between and provide liquidity for renBTC, WBTC, sBTC, and renBTC.
+Saddle is launching with a tokenized bitcoin pool, allowing users to trade between and provide liquidity for tBTC, WBTC, sBTC, and renBTC.

-Saddle is being spun out of Thesis, the crypto venture studio behind projects like [tBTC](https://tbtc.network/), [Keep](https://keep.network/), and [Fold](https://foldapp.com/).
+Saddle recently spun out of Thesis, the crypto venture studio behind projects like [tBTC](https://tbtc.network/), [Keep](https://keep.network/), and [Fold](https://foldapp.com/).